If you have any questions contact ie@bellevuecollege.edu

 Step 7: Class Payment

-- If you can get a VISA or MasterCard from your home country, bring one with you.
+- If possible, bring a VISA or MasterCard from your home country.

 - VISA or MasterCard